Are you struggling with a child who has difficulty standing up for himself?

 - When you watch something in the news or hear someone talking about real world scenarios (ex: school bullying, social media debacles, etc.), make some time to discuss it with your kids and try to figure out what might be the best ways to handle such situations.

-- If you struggle with assertiveness yourself, practice being assertive and saying “no” in the mirror until you are comfortable seeing and hearing yourself say it.
+- If you struggle with assertiveness yourself, practice being assertive and saying “No” in the mirror until you are comfortable seeing and hearing yourself say it.
 Then start small.
-If someone asks for a visit, and you are unprepared for company, go ahead and say “no.” And let your child see you do it.
+If someone asks for a visit, and you are unprepared for company, go ahead and say “No.” And let your child see you do it.

 The Ongoing Action Plan for Fine Parents